Skip to main content

 • HIPAA compliance is essential, not optional, in no-fault litigation

-• Proper authorizations and procedures can prevent most HIPAA-related disputes
+• Proper authorizations plus §164.512(e) procedures resolve most HIPAA-related discovery disputes

 • Proactive compliance strategies protect both clients and practitioners